jondubois/cachemere/README.md

 	- Allows you to specify an optional preprocessor provider.
 If no prep provider is set, then Cachemere will not preprocess any of your files' contents before caching them.
 	- **Parameters**
 		- `Function`: A function which takes a URL as argument and returns a preprocessor function which will be used by Cachemere to preprocess that file's content.
 To skip preprocessing for a particular URL, this function should return null.
-		A preprocessor function is in the form function(resourceData) - Where resourceData is an object with a url, path and content property.
-The content represent's the files content as a Buffer.
-The preprocessor function can return either a string or a Buffer.
+		A preprocessor function is in the form function(resourceData, callback) - Where resourceData is an object with a url, path and content property (Note that the content property holds the file's content as a Buffer).
+		The preprocessor function can return (either using a return statement or asynchronously via callback) either a string or a Buffer.
-		The returned value will be cached as the file's preprocessed content.
+		The returned value will be cached as the file's preprocessed content (just make sure you only return/callback once).

-	**Example:**
+		Note that the callback is in the form callback(err, content) - The err argument should be null if the operation went smoothly.

+	**Example (synchronous):**

 	```js
 	var textFileRegex = /\.txt$/;